Updated April 15, 2025

 Professional Help

 If the burrow is active, it’s recommended to seek professional help.
-Pest control experts like Banner Pest Control have the necessary tools and expertise to handle active rat burrows safely and effectively4.
+Pest control experts like Banner Pest Control have the necessary tools and expertise to handle active rat burrows safely and effectively.
+Give us a call at the first sign of a tough rodent infestation!

 Rats are known to burrow in gardens due to the easy availability of food and water.
 Here’s how to handle rat burrows in a garden setting.